-We expect to incur substantial expenses without corresponding revenues unless and until we are able to obtain regulatory approval and successfully commercialize lenabasum.
-We have been engaged in developing lenabasum since 2009.
-To date, we have not generated any revenue from lenabasum and we expect to incur significant expense to complete our clinical program for lenabasum in the United States and elsewhere.
-We may never be able to obtain regulatory approval for the marketing of lenabasum in any indication in the United States or internationally.
-Even if we are able to commercialize lenabasum or any other product candidate, there can be no assurance that we will generate significant revenues or ever achieve profitability.
-Our net losses for the years ended December 31, 2017, 2016 and 2015 were approximately \$32,422,000, \$19,999,000 and \$8,851,000, respectively.
-As of December 31, 2017, we had an accumulated deficit of approximately \$65,698,000.
+We expect to incur substantial expenses without corresponding revenues unless and until we are able to obtain regulatory approval and successfully commercialize any of our drug candidates.
+We have been engaged in developing lenabasum since 2009, and we licensed the exclusive worldwide rights to develop, manufacture and market drug candidates from Jenrin in the third quarter of 2018.
+To date, we have not generated any revenue from our drug candidates and we expect to incur significant expense to complete our clinical program for our drug candidates in the United States and elsewhere.
+We may never be able to obtain regulatory approval for the marketing of our drug candidates in any indication in the United States or internationally.
+Even if we are able to commercialize our drug candidates, there can be no assurance that we will generate significant revenues or ever achieve profitability.
+Our net losses for the years ended December 31, 2018 and December 31, 2017 were approximately \$55,672,000 and \$32,422,000, respectively.
+As of December 31, 2018, we had an accumulated deficit of approximately \$121,370,000.

-If we were to obtain FDA approval for lenabasum, we would expect that our research and development expenses will continue to increase as we advance clinical trials for indications for the treatment of cystic fibrosis, systemic sclerosis, DM and systemic lupus erythematosus, or SLE.
-We may elect to pursue FDA approval for lenabasum in other indications, which will result in significant additional research and development expenses.
+If we were to obtain FDA approval for lenabasum, we would expect that our research and development expenses will continue to increase as we advance clinical trials for additional indications.
+We may elect to pursue FDA approval for lenabasum in other indications and for other drug candidates, which will result in significant additional research and development expenses.
 As a result, we expect to continue to incur substantial losses for the foreseeable future, and these losses will increase.
 We are uncertain when or if we will be able to achieve or sustain profitability.
 If we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
 Failure to become and remain profitable would impair our ability to sustain operations and adversely affect the price of our common stock and our ability to raise capital.